 “Our CBD products are very popular with clients, particularly those with scalp problems such as psoriasis, eczema or dandruff,” he explained.
 “One of our clients has suffered with psoriasis for more than 20 years.
 Her condition is so bad that she finds washing her hair herself painful and has been coming to the salon three times a week for a shampoo and blow dry using our regular professional products designed for scalp problems.
 This has helped a little, but she was still left in a lot of discomfort.

-“Over the last eight weeks, we have been using our CBD shampoo and conditioner on her hair and within four weeks, her psoriasis had improved dramatically,” he added.
-“Where she previously had large sore areas on her scalp, she now experiences nothing more than a little flaking and it continues to improve each week.
+“Over eight weeks, we used our CBD shampoo and conditioner on her hair and within four weeks, her psoriasis had improved dramatically,” he added.
+“Where she previously had large sore areas on her scalp, she then experienced nothing more than a little flaking and it continues to improve.
 We now have a sizeable client base who buy these products on a regular basis.”

-In London, legendary salon group Hari’s has introduced a CBD-based service at its flagship branch on Fulham Road.
-Described as ‘a transforming treatment for mind, body, hair and scalp’, the 100% organic Spirit of Hemp CBD Life Force service utilises the purported calming and soothing effects of the compound in combination with natural conditioning ingredients found in hemp oil.
+In London, legendary salon group Hari’s has a CBD-based service at its flagship branch on Fulham Road (it’s worth getting in the queue now for when the salon reopens).
+Described as ‘a transforming treatment for mind, body, hair and scalp’, the 100% organic Spirit of Hemp CBD Life Force service uses the purported calming and soothing effects of the compound in combination with natural conditioning ingredients found in hemp oil.

 The key effect of the CBD in this treatment?
 It’s all down to its ability to stimulate blood flow and the presence of an amino acid, tyrosine, within the oil.
 Tyrosine is said to help maintain hair colour, and it is thought that by waking up vessels in the scalp, CBD may have the potential to encourage hair growth.
 Is there anything these three little letters can’t do?!